Using appearance to manage and integrate dark mode.

 Light and dark modes are supported out of the box, allowing you to easily switch appearance without additional design or styling.

-prop.
+By default, the root Theme appearance is light.
+To set a different appearance pass it via the appearance prop.
 This will force the theme to use the specified setting.

 <Theme appearance="dark">